Get instant quote

 Jigs & Fixtures

-Big benefits exist for several more mundane 3D printing applications, including the production of jigs and fixtures.
-For each individual aircraft, companies have hundreds of fixtures, guides, templates and gauges 3D printed, generally with 60 to 90 percent reductions in cost and lead time compared to other manufacturing processes.
+Industrial 3D printing is used to produce aircraft jigs and fixtures, including guides, templates, and gauges.
+For each aircraft, hundreds of these tools are outsourced to additive suppliers and 3D printed, delivering 60 to 90 percent reductions in cost and lead time compared to conventional manufacturing.

 Surrogates

-Surrogates are placeholder parts used throughout production that represent components that are later installed in final assemblies.
-Surrogates are mainly used for training.
-NASA and several Air Force bases commonly use surrogate parts on the production floor.
+Surrogates are placeholder parts used during production that represent components later installed in the final assembly.
+They are primarily used for training and build practice.
+Aerospace programs, including NASA and Air Force facilities, commonly use 3D printed surrogates produced on demand through qualified outsourced suppliers.

 This model of a jet engine was 3D printed for educational purposes.
 Image courtesy of JetX.